How to Decorate Your Christmas Tree Like a Professional Designer

 Christmas tree decorating ideasOrnaments

-Next, decorate the Christmas tree with ornaments in the color scheme that you have selected.
-A designer trick it to use Christmas ornaments that are slightly oversized since they look much better than standard sized ornaments - this is especially important if your tree is taller than 7 foot tall.
+Next, fill in the rest of your Christmas tree with ornaments in the color scheme that you have selected.
+A designer trick it to use Christmas ornaments that are slightly larger since they look much better than standard sized ornaments - this is especially important if your tree is taller than 7 foot tall.
 10 large Christmas ornaments per foot height of tree typically works well.

 For a 7 foot tall tree, avoid using ornaments smaller than a tennis ball or larger than a cantaloupe.

-Multi-pack Christmas ornaments also work great because they are usually less expensive, but purchase different styles of multi-pack ornaments #ad (different shades of the same color, different shapes, and/or different textures) so not all the ornaments look exactly alike.
+Multi-pack Christmas ornaments can be a good choice because they are usually less expensive, but purchase different styles of multi-pack ornaments #ad for more variety.
+You can choose ornaments in different shades of the same color, different shapes, or different textures.

 Christmas decor ideasFamily Ornaments

-These ornaments might not have design magazine flair, but they are full of memories.
+Some people own sentimental family ornaments that might not have design magazine flair, but they are full of memories.

-Christmas trees should be filled with memories, so one idea is to purchase a new ornament each year for your Christmas tree to remind you of something special.
+Christmas trees should be filled with memories, so consider purchasing a new ornament each year for your Christmas tree to remind you of something special.

-Your yearly ornament could be a small ornament photo frame with a photo of your children with Santa, an ornament you select as a family on a planned Christmas ornament shopping trip, or Christmas ornaments that you craft as a family each year.
+Your yearly ornament could be a small ornament photo frame with a photo of your children with Santa, an ornament you select as a family on a planned Christmas ornament shopping trip, an ornament from a family vacation, or Christmas ornaments that you craft as a family each year.

 Blackwatch plaid tartan Christmas treeFloral Pick Fix